briatte/orszaggyules/README.md

 ## Sponsors

+The sponsors data has one row per legislature in which the sponsor sat.

 - `legislature` -- legislature years
 - `url` -- profile URL, shortened
 - `name` -- name (in Western order, cleaned up from "Dr." titles)